amh4/my_cv/README.md

 #### Makers Academy (November 2022 to March 2023)

-SPLIT INTO TECH AND SKILLS

-- Worked in groups of 4-6 members using Agile methods.
-Sprint planning, daily standups and retors.
+- Worked in groups of 4-8 members using Agile methods.
+Sprint planning, daily standups and retros.
-- Routinely user pair programming to approach problems and get fresh perspectives on how to solve them.
+- Routinely used pair programming to approach problems and get fresh perspectives on how to solve them.
 - Used TDD to create every project, test driving them from the ground up
 - For more details please see **Projects** section above